Slivo-fr/TranqRotate/README.md

 - Display the frenzy cooldown of each boss
 - Optional automatic backup call when incapacitated
 - Optional automatic timed backup call
-- Prints to chat name and reason of a tranq fail (miss or resist)
+- Prints to chat the reason of a tranq fail (miss or resist)
 - Show an indicator on hunters that does not use the addon

 ## Usage